-SINGLE SUBJECT PROGRAM LESSON PLAN TEMPLATE COLLEGE of EDUCATION
+COLLEGE of EDUCATION

-The Lesson Plan Template is designed to guide candidates in planning their lessons.
-It allows and encourages them to clearly identify key elements of their lessons and is a critical aspect of preparation and a key component necessary for successfully completing the credential program.
+Each of the Lesson Plan Templates (available below in English, Spanish, and Hmong) are designed to guide candidates in planning their lessons.
+They allow and encourage TCs to clearly identify key elements of their lessons and is a critical aspect of preparation and a key component necessary for successfully completing the credential program.

 Candidate development as a professional educator and effective teacher is our primary focus.
-The Lesson Plan Template is used for this purpose.
+The Lesson Plan Templates are used for this purpose.
 It is expected that candidates will be completing a Lesson Plan Template for each lesson taught.